churchthemes/church-theme-content/readme.txt

 = Translations =

-Several translations are available, including English, Spanish, German, French, Portuguese, Swedish, Dutch and Serbian.
+Several translations are available, including English, Spanish, German, French, Portuguese, Swedish, Dutch, Norwegian, Serbian and Slovak.
 See the [Translations](https://churchthemes.com/guides/user/plugins/church-theme-content/#translations) section in the plugin's user guide for a more complete list.
 Also see [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/church-theme-content).

 = Follow us =